 The philosophical roots of this observation run deep into Macmillan’s intellectual formation.
 He was a man shaped by the classics, by the reading of history, and by personal experience of catastrophe.
 The Greek concept of tyche—chance or fortune—and the Roman notion that even the mightiest empires must eventually yield to circumstances, these ideas were woven into his education.
 More immediately, he had lived through a century in which grand plans repeatedly collapsed in the face of unforeseen events: the assassination of an archduke precipitating world war, economic systems crashing overnight, ideologies revealing themselves as vessels of horror.
 Macmillan had learned, in other words, that the future is radically contingent.
 This was not cynicism but realism, the hard-won wisdom of someone who had seen the consequences of overconfidence.
 His broader intellectual framework was shaped by the post-war consensus that acknowledged limits to state power and planning, even as governments tried to manage national economies and societies.
 “Events,” in this framework, are the irruption of reality into the planned system—the strike, the scandal, the natural disaster, the war, the epidemic, the sudden shift in public opinion that no amount of administrative competence can forestall.

 In the decades since Macmillan’s death in December 1986, the quote has been deployed with increasing frequency as political circumstances have grown more turbulent and less controllable.
 It has become a favorite of political commentators and historians explaining why particular governments failed or succeeded despite their intentions.
 Writers have cited it when discussing the impact of the 2008 financial crisis, the Brexit referendum, the rise of populist movements, and the COVID-19 pandemic—each presented as an “event” that overwhelmed the careful plans of those in power.
 The phrase appears regularly in political memoirs and in the analyses that follow major upheavals.
 It has also been absorbed into business and organizational discourse, where it functions as a reminder that strategic planning, however sophisticated, cannot eliminate surprise and disruption.
-In this way, a phrase born from a mid-century British Prime Minister’s sardonic observation has become something like a modern secular proverb—a compressed expression of a fundamental truth about the human condition that leaders and ordinary people return to again and again.
+In this way, a phrase attached to a mid-century British Prime Minister’s sardonic worldview has become something like a modern secular proverb—a compressed expression of a fundamental truth about the human condition that leaders and ordinary people return to again and again.

 For everyday life, the quote offers a peculiar kind of wisdom, one that is simultaneously liberating and humbling.
 It liberates us from the tyranny of assuming that all outcomes are controllable, that failure or disappointment necessarily reflects personal inadequacy or moral failing.
 Life contains genuine contingency; plans collapse for reasons having nothing to do with our competence.
 But this liberation comes with a corollary humility: recognizing the role of events means acknowledging the limits of our power and foresight.
 We cannot manage everything.
 The job we prepared for disappears.
 The relationship we nurtured falls apart.
 The health we took for granted fractures.
 The event arrives and rearranges the landscape.
 What Macmillan’s words suggest, then, is not a counsel of despair but a more realistic framework for action.
 Rather than being paralyzed by the knowledge that events will intervene, we can focus on building resilience, maintaining flexibility, and cultivating the wisdom to adapt when circumstances change.
 The quote also serves as a kind of permission to forgive ourselves and others for the failures that result from forces beyond our control, while maintaining accountability for the choices we do make within those constraints.